nextensio/docs/content/en/Configurations/appgroups/_index.md

 requirements, we can tune the number of compute units allocated in the Nextensio Gateways for handling traffic for this AppGroup ID.

-* Services: All modern applications are HTTP based and identified with URLs.
+* Apps: All modern applications are HTTP based and identified with URLs.
 For example if customer awesomecustomer has an AppGroup which has two applications, the Point of Sales and usermanuals, identified by pos.awesomecustomer.com and manuals.awesomecustomer.com.
 So we will enter pos.awesomecustomer.com,manuals.awesomecustomer.com.
 Basically, the URLs